-This is a computer-printed mark sheet provided by CIE.
+This is a computer-printed mark sheet provided by Cambridge.
 Complete it by transferring the mark for each candidate from the Total Mark column on the Oral Examination Summary Form.
 Please follow the instructions on the form about completion and return.

-As an alternative to the submission of the MS1 Mark Sheet, Centres may submit coursework marks in electronic form on floppy disk or CD-ROM.
-Electronic files of marks must be created using CAMEO.
-If marks are submitted this way, a signed print-out of the marks file should be sent in place of the second copy of the MS1.
+As an alternative to the submission of the MS1 Mark Sheet, Centres may submit coursework may electronic form.
+If marks are submitted this way, a signed print-out of the marks file should be sent place of the second copy of the MS1.

-7 Immediately after completing the oral tests, Centres should send to CIE the sample cassette(s)/CD(s) along with completed MS1 and Oral Examination Summary Form(s).
+www.PapaCambridge.com 7 Immediately after completing the oral tests, Centres should send to Cambridge the sample cassette(s)/ CD(s) along with completed MS1 and Oral Examination Summary Form(s).
 Please do not wait until the end of the assessment period before sending them.